Dr. Elizabeth Stoycheff

 Stoycheff, E. (2023).
 Cookies and content moderation: Affective chilling effects of internet surveillance and censorship.
 Journal of Information Technology & Politics.

 Stoycheff, E. (2023).
-Institutional Illiteracy.
-The Routledge Handbook of Privacy and Social Media, 37.
+Institutional Perspectives on Privacy.
+The Routledge Handbook of Privacy and Social Media, 37-44.

 Tong, S.T., Stoycheff, E., & Mitra, R. (2022).
 Racism and resilience of pandemic proportions: Online harassment of Asian Americans during COVID-19.
 Journal of Applied Communication Research, 50(6), 595-612.